What’s Next for the Residential Clean Energy Tax Credit, and What Can Solar Proponenets Do?

 Given the longer lead times for residential construction, homeowners should start their projects quickly to allow sufficient time to reach the “placed in service” milestone by this deadline.

-A key change made in the final House Bill is also an elimination of the 48E tax credit for leased solar arrays, which would close the “loophole” in the original House proposal that allowed homeowners to lease a solar array and indirectly receive the benefit of the tax credit.
-This updated language now threatens the broad spectrum of the residential solar industry, which will create tens of thousands of job losses and threaten the viability of US manufacturing in solar.
-If there’s lower demand to consume products supply will be curtailed.
+Previous versions of this bill included an elimination of the 48E tax credit for leased solar arrays, which would have close the “loophole” in the original House proposal that allowed homeowners to lease a solar array and indirectly receive the benefit of the tax credit.
+This has since been removed by the Senate and the 48E tax credit for residential leases and PPAs is likely to remain available for several more years.

 What You Can Do to Support Solar Tax Credits